 - Whatever your company type, you are expected to keep, as a minimum, internal inventory and transaction documents to retrospectively identify material inputs and outputs for all gold, silver and PGM.
-That means collecting: - information on the form, type and weight of material inputs; and - supplier details, including KYC information(see COP 12 Know Your Counterparty: money laundering and finance of terrorism). - For examples of the types of documents and evidence to collect, see Annex D2.2 below. - In practice, you can gather this information in several different ways: - Use checklists and forms, where applicable, to collect information from suppliers. - Collect information directly in meetings (smaller companies may find this approach easier). - Depending on resources available, consider using electronic data management software to help streamline your supply chain mapping and information gathering. - In all cases, be sensitive to commercial confidentiality concerns.
-See the OECD Due Diligence Guidance for Responsible Business Conduct for tips on how to do this, which include, for example, limiting access to a supplier's sensitive information or asking for aggregate information rather than specific business relationships.13 - Your suppliers will already be gathering some information on their sourcing through existing policies and procedures (for example, to comply with legal requirements) which may serve as a useful starting point. - Regardless of where you are in the supply chain, and what material you handle, make sure you keep all information for at least five years, and make it available to buyers and auditors further downstream.
+That means collecting: - information on the form, type and weight of material inputs; and - supplier details, including KYC information(see COP 12 Know Your Counterparty: money laundering and finance of terrorism). - · when you gather information on inputs, if there are inconsistencies between your inspection of shipments and the information provided by the supplier, you should temporarily suspend the transaction until the inconsistency is resolved, report it to management, and physically segregate and secure any shipments with unresolved inconsistencies. - For examples of the types of documents and evidence to collect, see Annex D2.2 below. - In practice, you can gather this information in several different ways: - Use checklists and forms, where applicable, to collect information from suppliers. - Collect information directly in meetings (smaller companies may find this approach easier). - · Depending on resources available, consider using electronic data management software to help streamline your supply chain mapping and information gathering. - In all cases, be sensitive to commercial confidentiality concerns.
+See the OECD Due Diligence Guidance for Responsible Business Conduct for tips on how to do this, which include, for example, limiting access to a supplier's sensitive information or asking for aggregate information rather than specific business relationships. - · Your suppliers will already be gathering some information on their sourcing through existing policies and procedures (for